domgiles/BatchTests/README.md

 ### Installation
 You'll need Python 3.6 or higher installed on the plaform I recommend using a virtual env to create the needed environment.

 Install the following python libs using the following command.
-Note you may need to update pip to install ```psycopg2-binary``` successfully
+You may need to update pip to install ```psycopg2-binary``` successfully

 ```
 pip install faker colorama halo psycopg2-binary